Making Sense of Skyboxes in VR Design

 It’s a pretty easy method, but one problem here is continuity.
 As you can imagine, objects and people might move in the scene during the time it takes you to sweep around in a full circle, so you’ll have some unavoidable misalignments and anomalies like in the example above.

-Also, the resulting image is not spherical in all directions — it’s a horizontal cylinder, so you’ll be missing content at the top and bottom (think of it like sitting inside a tube.)
+Also, the resulting image is not spherical in all directions — it’s a horizontal cylinder, so you’ll be missing content at the top and bottom (think of it like sitting inside a tube with open ends.)
 You can force the gaps to stitch together when making the skybox in Unity, but it will default to a distorted star-like shape and it won’t look perfect.
 You could also cover it up with an opaque circle which is functional, but not too elegant.
 Cylindrical panos are workable, but definitely aren’t ideal if you need to create a scene with detailed clarity in every direction.

 In comparison, a spherical panorama captures a full 360 x 180 sphere equirectangular panorama (360˙ horizontally x 180˙ vertically).
 This is your best bet if your VR scene will depend on seeing exact details in every direction.
 However, you’ll need a specialized camera to do this.

 It feels like there are suddenly tons of devices on the market using different types and numbers of lenses, rigged to capture 360˙ images.
 The higher end Jaunt, GoPro 360, and Surround 360 by Facebook, among others are intense contraptions for commercial grade work, with 20+ lenses that can capture still images and/or video.
 Multiple lenses can mean multiple output frames and a lot of work stitching them together in post-production.
 They can also be incredibly pricey.